History of Harris Hill Resort

 After Gail became sick, and the spring bear hunt was cancelled in 1999, Ed & Marj reluctantly had to sell.

-Ed & Marge now live in West Virginia and are still enjoying life to the fullest with gardening, fishing and hunting, the things they love the most.
+Ed & Marge moved to West Virginia and were enjoying life to the fullest with gardening, fishing and hunting, the things they love the most.
 Gail has passed away in 2003.
+Ed has also passed away in 2016.

 Cheryl & Gary were fortunate to have met Ed & Gail when we first came up here in October of 2000.
 Only got to talk to Marge on the phone and by letters and cards she has sent.